Skip to main content

 Path 1: Table-Driven Domain Events (Primary)

-Role: The backbone of Encore Health OS business automation.
+Role: The backbone of Encore OS business automation.
 Domain events are the canonical mechanism for triggering workflows, automation rules, and cross-core reactions.
 Flow:

 Use when: